nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       <br/><br/>

-**Use case: UC09 - Editing a contact's details**
+**Use case: UC14 - Filter contacts by modules**

 **MSS**
 1. User requests to <u>list contacts (UC01)</u>.
 2. ModuleMateFinder shows a list of persons.
-3. User requests to edit a contact on the list.
+3. User requests to filter the list by a certain module (e.g. `CS3230`).
-4. User inputs the updated information.
+4. ModuleMateFinder finds all persons with the module `CS3230`.
-5. ModuleMateFinder updates the contact's details.
+5. ModuleMateFinder shows a list of persons with the module `CS3230`.
    Use case ends.

 **Extensions**
 - 2a.
 The list is empty.
   Use case ends.
 - 3a.
-The provided index is invalid.
+No persons has a matching module.
     - 3a1.
-ModuleMateFinder displays an error message.

-      Use case resumes at step 2.
-      <br/><br/>

-**Use case: UC10 - Deleting a contact**

-**MSS**
-1. User requests to <u>list contacts (UC01)</u>.
-2. ModuleMateFinder shows a list of persons.
+ModuleMateFinder shows an empty list.
-3. User requests to delete a contact at a given index.
-4. ModuleMateFinder deletes the contact at the index.

       Use case ends.

-**Extensions**
-- 2a.
-The list is empty.
-  Use case ends.
-- 3a.
-The provided index is invalid.
-    - 3a1.
-ModuleMateFinder displays an error message.

-      Use case resumes at step 2.
       <br/><br/>

-**Use case: UC11 - Clearing all entries**

-**MSS**

-1. User requests to clear all entries in ModuleMateFinder.
-2. ModuleMateFinder removes all saved data and displays a success message.
-   <br/><br/>

-**Use case: UC12 - Sorting contacts**
+**Use case: UC15 - Sorting contacts**

 **MSS**
 1. User requests to <u>list contacts (UC01)</u>.